adjtomo/seisflows/docs/manual/manual.rst

 Solver Configuration
 ====================

-SeisFlows includes python interfaces for SPECFEM2D, SPECFEM3D, and SPECFEM3D_GLOBE.
-While the interfaces are part of the SeisFlows package, the solver source code itself is located in other repositories and must be downloaded separately.
+SeisFlows includes Python interfaces for SPECFEM2D, SPECFEM3D, and SPECFEM3D_GLOBE.
+While the Python interfaces are part of the SeisFlows package, the solver source code itself is located in other repositories and must be downloaded separately.

-After downloading the solver source code, users must configure and compile it following the instructions in the solver user manual.
+After downloading the solver source code, users must configure and compile it, following the instructions in the solver user manual.
 Summarized briefly, the configuration and compilation procedure is as follows:

 Prior to compilation, users need to run the ``configure`` script and prepare input files such as